yklInverted/AI6122-Text-Project/README.md

 1. Set up the system.

    ```
    python Search\ Engine.py
    ```

 2. Input the query you want to search and press enter to confirm.
 3. If you want to quit the system, simply type q and press enter to confirm.
 4. The sample output will be a table with the searching results which has 6 columns: Rank, DocID, ReviewerID, asin, Snippets, and Score.

 ### 3.3 Review Summarizer

+1. Open the Jupyter notebook Recommender System (Collaborative Filtering System).ipynb.
+2. Run the code block from top to bottom.

 ### 3.4 Application

+1. Open the Jupyter notebook Recommender System (Collaborative Filtering System).ipynb.
+2. Run the code block from top to bottom.